Azure/azure-sdk-tools/tools/pipeline-agent/README.md

 Both Johan and Ben have both mentioned separately that it would be a useful to get an _exact list_ of which tests are succeeding and failing.

 IF there is a test that has _only_ succeeded in the past few months...is there a reason that we should run it?
 We need to ask _more_ of questions like this.

-The scripts present in `data` are intended to retrieve some of this data so we can actually reference it later.
+The scripts present in `data` are exploratory and used to investigate what data is available without attempting to integrate it with `pipeline-witness`.

+**Schema**:

 ## The Language Matrix - How will work be parceled out?